-Eight Helpful Empty Nest Tips – How to Embrace Your New Life Without the Kids
+Eight Helpful Empty Nester Tips – How to Embrace Your New Life Without the Kids

 I admit that living in an empty nest was uncomfortable at first.
 I wasn’t prepared for how quiet the house would be.
 And I didn’t realize how oddly free my time would feel.
 Suddenly, I had time to just focus on my husband and me.

 When you spend a few decades as a parent and your identity has been as being someone’s mother, this new life stage is unfamiliar.
-It can be sad, scary and exciting.
+It can be sad, scary, and exciting.
 I’ll admit that I have experienced all three emotions.
-You may think it is silly, but I still miss the back to school hoopla.
-When my daughter left for college, just the sight of little ones getting on a school bus would make me cry.
+You may think it is silly, but I still miss the back-to-school hoopla.
+When my daughter left for college, just the sight of little ones getting on a school bus would make me tear up.

 I’m going to share with you eight helpful empty nest tips that I’ve learned along the way.
 I hope my experience will help you out too– whether you are a new empty nester or well into your journey.